dylan-lang/opendylan/documentation/library-reference/source/common-dylan/threads.rst

 General requirements
 --------------------

-A library’s designer is responsible for documenting which features of the library offer built-in synchronization and which do not.
+A library's designer is responsible for documenting which features of the library offer built-in synchronization and which do not.
 While there is no definitive rule that can assist designers in this documentation, the following guidelines may be useful.